CedricHaegele/OC_P7_Go4Lunch/README.md

 The mobile application leverages Firebase as its back-end service to manage user accounts, authentication through third-party services like Facebook and Google, data storage, and push notifications.
 Users must have a Google account to access Firebase functionalities and integrate Firebase dependencies into their Android Studio project.

 Authentication
-Access to the application requires login using a Google or Facebook account.
+Access to the application requires login using a Google.
 This step is crucial to ensure user identity verification and prevent impersonation.

 Main Views
 Go4Lunch features three primary views accessible via three buttons at the bottom of the screen: